RIPDES Stormwater Industrial Activity

 On November 16, 1990, EPA issued the National Pollutant Discharge Elimination System (NPDES) Phase I stormwater regulations that required owners or operators of specific categories of industrial facilities, which discharge stormwater directly to the waters of the United States or indirectly through a separate storm sewer system via a point source conveyance, to obtain a NPDES stormwater permit.

 Rhode Island has been delegated by EPA and is authorized to issue individual or general permits under the Rhode Island Pollutant Discharge Elimination System (RIPDES) Program to cover discharges of industrial stormwater.
 In 1993, the RIPDES Program developed a statewide baseline general permit to cover all stormwater discharges associated with industrial activity, excluding discharges from construction sites.
 RIPDES re-issued this permit in 1998 and 2003.
 In 2006, the RIPDES Program issued the first Rhode Island Multi-Sector General Permit (MSGP) to cover stormwater discharges associated with Industrial Activity.
-The MSGP was re-issued on August 15, 2013 and will expire on August 14, 2018.
+The MSGP was re-issued in 2013 and on May 3, 2019.

 Who Needs a RIPDES Industrial Stormwater Permit?

 Owners or operators of specific categories of industrial facilities, which discharge stormwater directly to the waters of the State or indirectly through a separate storm sewer system via a point source conveyance, are required to obtain authorization of their discharges under the RIPDES MSGP.
 Ten major categories of industrial activities have been designated as requiring permit coverage.
 In general, the 10 categories of industrial activities are as follows:

 - Category One (i): Facilities subject to federal stormwater effluent discharge standards in 40 CFR Parts 405-471